 - Hot sleepers

-Brooklyn Bedding offers a handful of mattress toppers, all of which are fairly affordable, but the 4 PCF Memory Foam Topper offers exceptional value at a budget-friendly sticker price.
-The foam used to construct this topper has a medium (5) feel and provides deep cushioning, but its dense composition preserves the shape over time and helps the material resist deep impressions.
+Brooklyn Bedding offers a handful of mattress toppers, all of which are fairly affordable, but the 4-Lb.
+Memory Foam Topper offers exceptional value at a budget-friendly sticker price.
+The foam used to construct this topper provides deep cushioning, but its dense composition preserves the shape over time and helps the material resist deep impressions.
 You can select a profile of 2 or 3 inches, depending on how uneven your mattress feels.

 Brooklyn Bedding also offers two options for the topper’s cover.
 The organic cotton material is naturally breathable, while the slightly more expensive circular-knit Luxury Cooling fabric is designed to dissipate body heat.
 Both options are suitable for hot sleepers.
 The all-foam construction also makes the topper a good option if your mattress feels overly responsive and the bounciness causes sleep disturbances for you and your partner.

 The 4-Lb.
 Memory Foam Topper is sold in the six standard mattress dimensions, as well as a short queen for RV owners and others who use this less common size.
 Brooklyn Bedding ships the topper free of charge to customers in the contiguous U.S., and all orders include a 30-night trial period.